 1970, deep into the last American tour and we're off to the gigantic Atlanta Pop Festival on the fourth of July.
 This was the biggest audience Jimi ever had for a live show.
 On the tour, the band were still billed as The Jimi Hendrix Experience, even though Noel had been replaced by Billy Cox and Jimi was now calling the band The Cry Of Love.
 Mitch said in his book "It was like the old band, but not as exciting", which is true in a way, but the times had changed aswell.

 On the video release of the concert, Jimi seems a bit fed up so the show is a b it of a disappointment visually.
 As a simple listen it's a very good show and I recently went back to this concert (this CD and bootlegs) and it's a lot better that I remembred.
 Perhaps the Alan Douglas production here had always put me off (on headphones, Cox's bass hangs annoyingly in the right ear).
-I can't wait to hear the new Eddie Kramer version of all this - hopefully in the summer of 2015 (45 years since the festival).
+The later Eddie Kramer mix of all this has a more central mix thankfully..

 After the extended jamming of the 1969 tours, Jimi had returned to a more direct delivery of his songs.
 Terrific versions of "Foxy Lady" and "Purple Haze" for example.
 "Hear My Train" is nice but has and unfortunatly weak ending, as if Jimi couldn't be bothered.
 The great solo in "Spanish Castle Magic" has that lovely moment where Jimi slips in brief a citation of "The Breez And I".